thosgood/this-weeks-finds/markdown/151-200/week170.md

-So: is there a super-general strictification theorem where we can start from any 2-theory C and get a "strictified" version C' together with an F: C \to C' such that F* is a biequivalence?
+So: is there a super-general strictification theorem where we can start from any 2-theory C and get a "strictified" version C' together with an F\colon  C \to  C' such that F* is a biequivalence?

-As a step in this direction, Yanofsky has cooked up a model category of algebraic 2-theories, in which F: C \to C' is a weak equivalence precisely when F* is a biequivalence.
+As a step in this direction, Yanofsky has cooked up a model category of algebraic 2-theories, in which F\colon  C \to  C' is a weak equivalence precisely when F* is a biequivalence.

 Huh?
 "Model category"??